hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/typescript-react-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 In the `useMutation` hook defined above, the first property of the result object is the mutate function; (addTodo) in this case.
 Read more about the mutate function [here](https://www.apollographql.com/docs/react/essentials/mutations.html)

-The mutate function optionally takes variables, optimisticResponse, refetchQueries, and update; You are going to make use of the `update` function later.
+The mutate function optionally takes variables and update among other arguments; You are going to make use of the `update` function later.

-We'll get back to what each of these properties do a little later below.

 Now let's handle the form submit to invoke the mutation.